19 Royal Family Members You Need to Follow on Instagram

 Prince Carl-Philip and Princess Sofia of Sweden

-This good-looking, royal couple got married in 2015, and they now have two children.
+This good-looking royal couple got married in 2015, and they now have two children.
 The princess is 33 years old and her prince is 39 years old.
 Their joint Instagram account features official visits and adorable kid pictures.

 Photo: